1095661190/docker-storm-1/README.md

 ## No need for a `storm.yaml`!

-Storm allows you to provide any property via command line arguments like so:
+Storm allows you to provide any property via command line arguments like this:

 	bin/storm ui \
         -c nimbus.host=nimbus
-You are not restricted to strings, but can also provide integer lists, e.g. here:
+You are not restricted to strings, but can also provide integer lists:

 	bin/storm supervisor \
-        -c supervisor.slots.ports=6700,6701
+        -c supervisor.slots.ports=[6700,6701]
-Or list of strings, e.g. here:
+Or lists of strings:

 	bin/storm supervisor \
         -c storm.zookeeper.servers="[\"zk1\",\"zk2\",\"zk3\"]"

+You can look up [**all the parameters in the source code**](https://github.com/apache/storm/blob/0.9.3-branch/storm-core/src/jvm/backtype/storm/Config.java).

 ### Providing ZooKeeper the easy way

-This image also lets you specify the ZooKeeper servers with a simple list (e.g. `"zk1,zk2,zk3"`).
+This image also lets you specify the ZooKeeper servers with a simple list (e.g. `"zk1,zk2,zk3"`) instead of the more verbose format Storm requires (e.g. `"[\"zk1\",\"zk2\",\"zk3\"]"`).
-So if your ZooKeeper cluster is made up of `zk1`, `zk2` and `zk3`, you can tell Storm to use this cluster by providing an environment variable:
+So if your ZooKeeper cluster is made up of `zk1`, `zk2` and `zk3`, you can tell Storm to use this cluster by providing the following environment variable:

 	-e STORM_ZOOKEEPER_SERVERS="zk1,zk2,zk3"